ofiwg/libfabric/man/fi_msg.3.md

   space falls below the network's MTU size (see FI_OPT_MIN_MULTI_RECV).

+*FI_INJECT_COMPLETE*
+: Applies to fi_sendmsg.
+Indicates that a completion should be generated when the source buffer(s) may be reused.

 *FI_TRANSMIT_COMPLETE*
 : Applies to fi_sendmsg.
 Indicates that a completion should not be generated until the operation has been successfully transmitted and